NotThorny/MobWave/README.md

  `/mw start`

-   -Will generate one wave of 5 random enemies at level 90.
+   -Start unlimited waves of 5 monsters at level 90 with 5 minutes per wave.

  `/mw create [# of waves] [# of monsters] [level of monsters] [OPTIONAL: wave time in seconds]`